Disabled people and carers

 HM Revenue & Customs (HMRC) manage the UK tax system.
 You can find their contact details on the GOV.UK website.

-A significant barrier can sometimes be effectively communicating with HMRC either by phone or face to face.
+A significant barrier for disabled people can sometimes be effectively communicating with HMRC either by phone or face to face.
 We give you some information about the different ways of contacting them if you have additional needs in the dealing with HMRC section of our Disability Tax Guide website.